sophiatxiang/Flixster/README.md

 Describe any challenges encountered while building the app:
 - Initially a bit confused on how to access/use APIs and YouTubePlayerView
-- Didn't know what view binding was-- did a good amount of research to understand
+- Didn't know what view binding was- did a good amount of research to understand

 ## Open-source libraries used